 L3: Meso- to Submesoscale Turbulence in the Ocean

-Principal investigators: Dr. Alexa Griesel (Universität Hamburg), Dr. Maren Walter (MARUM/University of Bremen)
+Principal investigators: Dr. Alexa Griesel (University of Hamburg), Prof. Marc Kesseböhmer (University of Bremen), Dr. Maren Walter (MARUM, University of Bremen)

 The energy cycle in ocean models is still biased due to the large uncertainty regarding how processes in the mesoscale and submesoscale regimes are represented.
 Since mesoscale turbulence is largely geostrophic, it features an energy transfer towards larger scales.
 In contrast, submesoscale turbulence can contain both geostrophic and ageostrophic dynamics which makes the direction of the energy flux less clear.
 Measuring the kinetic energy spectrum in the ocean is challenging, since gridded satellite data are unable to resolve the subdeformation scales, and shipboard measurements are limited to a few regions.
 Lagrangian floats are globally available, can connect a range of scales from 10 m to 1000 km and hence are a unique source of information on mesoto submesoscale turbulence.